chung-leong/react-seq/examples/transition/README.md

 This time we're catching the `RouteChangePending` error.
 When it occurs, we ask `ScreenDelta` to put up a dialog box by giving it a `onDetour` handler.
 We expect it to be called with either `true` or `false`.
 In the first case, we rethrow the error so the outer catch block will approve the detour.
-Otherwise the detour gets prevented and we land back in `ScreenDelta`.
+Otherwise the detour is prevented and we land back in `ScreenDelta`.

 The next section, Echo, loads and calls a function: